1998 Copa Perú

 The 1998 Copa Perú season (Copa Perú 1998), the promotion tournament of Peruvian football.

-The tournament has 5 stages.
+The tournament has five stages.
 The first four stages are played as mini-league round-robin tournaments, except for third stage in region IV, which is played as a knockout stage.
 The final stage features two knockout rounds and a final four-team group stage to determine the two promoted teams.

 The 1998 Peru Cup started with the District Stage (Etapa Distrital) on February.
 The next stage was the Provincial Stage (Etapa Provincial) which started, on June.
 The tournament continued with the Departmental Stage (Etapa Departamental) on July.
 The Regional Staged followed.
 The National Stage (Etapa Nacional) started on November.
 The winner and runner-up of the National Stage will be promoted to the First Division.

+Team changes

 Departmental Stage

 The following list shows the teams that qualified for the Regional Stage.

 Regional Stage

-The following list shows the teams that qualified for the Regional Stage.

 Region I

 Region I includes qualified teams from Amazonas, Lambayeque, Tumbes and Piura region.